Holographic metals at finite volume: Phase diagram

-Let us now compute the free energy in the grand canonical ensemble for the different geometries obtained in the previous section.
-The free energy is obtained from the partition function via the relation
+Let us now compute the thermodynamic potential in the grand canonical ensemble for the different geometries obtained in the previous section.
+The grand canonical potential is obtained from the partition function via the relation

 The problem then reduces to computing the partition function from the gravitational path integral in Euclidean signature,

 with